SCRIPT DEVELOPMENT PROGRAM

 Once you have filled out the completed application form, you can send it to firstname.lastname@example.org

 Questions?
 Please contact email@example.com

-FIN's annual Script Development Program is presented by Telefilm Canada & The Harold Greenberg Fund.
+FIN's annual Script Development Program is supported by the RBC Emerging Artists Project, Telefilm Canada & The Harold Greenberg Fund.